 Materiality for investors continues to deepen as they seek more transparency into non-traditional metrics.
 Although investors are seeking quantitative data, qualitative data for them is also materially relevant.
 Likewise, institutional investors evaluate non-financial ESG information in different contexts for their investment decision-making.

-Some public companies, however, lean toward an abbreviated scope of materiality, preferring to share financial-related information only to protect their privacy—in a sense, a curse of data for public organisations.
+Some public companies, however, lean toward an abbreviated scope of materiality, preferring to share financial-related information only to protect their privacy—in a sense, a curse of data for public organizations.
 Companies that grant more data transparency are more competitive than those that closely guard their information.
 Essentially, leaders have to choose between controlling their narrative and protecting their strategic interests versus possibly sacrificing them to stay competitive.

-Standards aren’t standardised enough
+Standards aren’t standardized enough

-Other private standard-setters have stepped in to try to standardise ESG metrics with certain frameworks, namely the Sustainability Accounting Standards Board (SASB), Task Force on Climate Related Disclosures (TCFD), or Global Reporting Initiative (GRI).
+Other private standard-setters have stepped in to try to standardize ESG metrics with certain frameworks, namely the Sustainability Accounting Standards Board (SASB), Task Force on Climate Related Disclosures (TCFD), or Global Reporting Initiative (GRI).
 However, materiality also varies according to each template—each has different standards, methodologies, and data metrics suited for certain stakeholders and companies.

 But investors and public companies are frustrated by the variety of these frameworks and their differing standards, which has led to inconsistent non-financial disclosures.
 And the information released using these templates sometimes isn’t what investors want to see.
-This context makes it difficult for organisations relying on these frameworks to generate on-demand data investors can trust.
+This context makes it difficult for organizations relying on these frameworks to generate on-demand data investors can trust.

 Tying ESG data together demands a rethink

-In the process, the volume and velocity of unstructured data they have to organise and prepare is unprecedented.
+In the process, the volume and velocity of unstructured data they have to organize and prepare is unprecedented.
 Data needs to be pulled from ERP, HR, and other corporate systems, across financial, accounting, audit, and legal operations and from suppliers, partners, and third parties.
 Companies that still use costly, labor-intensive manual process flows may lack effective internal controls, increasing the risk of material weaknesses that may lead to declining share prices.